Hello friends! Today I will show you how to make these Heart Shaped Macarons! They are filled with Cream Cheese Frosting.

 Heart Macaron Shells

-Whip until stiff peaks have formed.
+• Whip until stiff peaks have formed.
 When you pull your whisk up, the peak should be stiff and shooting straight up, with possibly a slight bend at the top, but not bending down to the side.
+If you look on the bottom of the meringue collected by the whisk, it should have some soft but defined waves.

-First, pick up some batter with the spatula and try to draw a figure 8 with the batter that is dripping off the spatula.
-If you can form several 8 figures without the batter breaking up, that’s one indication that it might be ready.
+• First, pick up some batter with the spatula and try to draw a figure 8 with the batter that is dripping off the spatula.
+You should be able to draw several figure 8s with the batter that's falling off the spatula, and even after the batter breaks up, it should still continue to fall off the spatula slowly and effortlessly.

 Instructions to make more than one color out of the batch (Burgundy ombre macarons)